jayeshyadav31/Ticket-booking/README.md

    # Customer feedback:
      EmailJS integration for sending emails to give feedbacks.
    # booked Tickets:
-     You can the booked tickets and also download it
+     You can see the booked tickets and also download it
    # Update Profile
      Can update the Name, PhoneNumber, Email, Password ,ProfilePic etc